digitalfondue/lavagna/README.md

 # Latest release is 1.0.5.2 (2016-01-12) #

+# Note: The UI/UX of "master" is broken, as we are currently switching to angular-material.
+The stable branch is 1.0.x

 ## About ##

 [Lavagna](http://lavagna.io) is a small and easy to use issue/project tracking software.